SaiSindhuja197/miyagi/docs/custom-copilot-intro.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and **Lab guide** will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

 ![](../docs/labs/02-build-your-own-copilot/Media/cpg1upd.png)